Sheep-y/MarsHorizonMods/Informed/Readme.md

 * Show info icon next to Diplomacy when a joint mission can be proposed.
 * Spacepedia will now never show an icon.

-Hiding spacepedia notice is _way_ simpler, and _way_ more reliable, than trying to fix the mark all button in-game.
+Hiding spacepedia notice is _way_ simpler, and _way_ more reliable, than trying to fix the mark all button.
 If you insist, a simple google should show you a simple json fix.

 ## Planet Screen ##